joaohelis/task_manager_with_python/README.md

 # task_manager_with_python
-Development of a simples Task Manager Application with Fast API (Python) for test purpose.
+Development of a simple Task Manager Application with Fast API (Python) for test purpose.